 - Seahawks receiver Doug Baldwin on Sunday's 12-9 win over the 49ers: "It was ugly.
 Ugly as hell."

 - Packers receiver Davante Adams on the controversial pass interference calls that went against his team in the 34-23 loss to the Atlanta Falcons: "Nobody gets called on that like we do.
 But it is what it is.
 The rule is just – it's a judgment call for the refs.
 We didn't violate anything, so that should have been four more points on the scoreboard.
 At the end of the day, it's up to them and they'll come and talk to us in the offseason about how they messed up on certain calls and things.
 That's part of the game.
 We can't be the ref.
 If we could, then it would have been called a little bit better on that."

 - Chargers coach Anthony Lynn on Koo: "We're still riding with him.
 And we're hoping that he'll bounce back."

 - Bengals backup quarterback AJ McCarron on Dalton: "Do you think he wants to have tipped balls that turn into interceptions?
 Has he worked his whole life for that, has he worked all week for that?
 No...
 Listen, I think I'm a great quarterback and I think he's an unbelievable quarterback, I love him to death, but he's our quarterback, stop making it into something else."

-— Zimmer on Bradford: "Sam is OK.
+- Zimmer on Bradford: "Sam is okay.
 He might play one game from now, he might play six weeks from now.
 Either way, he's fine."

-— Giants head coach Ben McAdoo on Eli Manning's delay of game penalty in the third quarter of Monday's 24-10 loss to the Detroit Lions: "Sloppy quarterback play.
-The quarterback and centre need be on the same page there.
+- New York Giants coach Ben McAdoo on Eli Manning's delay of game penalty in the third quarter of Monday's 24-10 loss to the Detroit Lions: "Sloppy quarterback play.
+The quarterback and center need be on the same page there.
 We've got to get the ball snapped.
 We have a veteran quarterback who's played a lot of football.
 I expect us to get the ball snapped."